pkali/scorch_src/README.md

 ## Changes:

+###### Build 142
+2022-05-30
+Late build.
+The bugs we tried to squelch turned out to be more difficult than usual.
+Some progress has been made though even if it is not yet visible.
+- 4x4 font rewritten by @Pecusx as a prep for Y standarization.
+It makes the messages to appear faster.
+This is a good change.
+- https://github.com/pkali/scorch_src/issues/5 and #80 fixed (again) - no funkybomb traces staying on the screen
+- https://github.com/pkali/scorch_src/issues/70 too strong Shooters fixed
+- https://github.com/pkali/scorch_src/issues/63 - tank say goodbye when (mostly) visible
+- several other small changes and improvements that will pay off in the following releases.

 ###### Build 141
 2022-05-22
 Debug build.
 Thanks to all testers for finding numerous bugs.
 We tried to fix some of them and we have introduced some new for your enjoyment.